Welcome

 Our Chinese New Year plans were dampened by snow yesterday, but we did manage to make some fortune cookies.
 While I was handling the hot dough and slipping fortunes inside, I thought of the best fortune I ever got.

 It was December of 1994 and I was working in the public affairs department at Special Olympics International in Washington, D.C.
 Our team had walked the three or four blocks to the Hay-Adams Hotel on Lafayette Square for Christmas tea.
-The setting was like something out of a dream for a perpetually broke girl from the midwest.
+The elegant setting was like something out of a dream for a perpetually broke girl from the Midwest.

 It still makes me laugh.